 Ψ some 90 per cent of women in receipt of maternity; benefit claim the higher rate of €262 per week, but this is to be cut to €230 per week next year;

 Ψ 2014 will be the hardest budget in the history of the health department;

 Ψ the health service will be expected to cut costs by another €666 million next year.

-It is clear so that the rights for disabled people in Ireland are not fully met, and that much more needs to be done to get social justice for each and every person living in Ireland, regardless of nationality and disability.
+It is clear so that the rights of disabled people in Ireland are not entirely met, and that much more needs to be done to get social justice for each and every person living in Ireland, regardless of nationality and disability.

-In a time when too many disabled people all over the world are hurting because of existing inequality, dogma and exclusion, Ireland, as a wealthy western European country, once again has its people being denied inclusion and this needs to end now.
-Getting the Convention ratified is of major importance, even if/when governments are not interested in doing so.
+In a time when too many disabled people all over the world are hurting because of existing inequality, dogma and exclusion, Ireland, as a wealthy western European country, once again has its population being denied inclusion and this needs to end now.
+Getting the Convention ratified is of primary importance, even if/when governments are not interested in doing so.

-I am therefore 100% convinced about the need for rights for people with disabilities and the UN Convention on the Rights for People with Disabilities needs to be ratified now.
-Allowing disabled people to live as normal a life as possible sounds unbelievable if it was happening in poor countries, but in this day and age in Ireland, disabled people should not be denied their basic rights.
+I am therefore 100% convinced about the need for rights for people with disabilities, and the UN Convention on the Rights of People with Disabilities needs to be ratified now.
+Allowing disabled people to live as normal a life as possible sounds unbelievable if it was happening in poor countries, but in this day and age in Ireland, disabled people should not be denied their fundamental rights.
 It’s not just a given to healthy people anymore.

 We must educate Irish and foreign citizens living in Ireland about what the convention would mean as disabled people, what it could mean to people waiting on a diagnosis to put their minds at ease.
 Unaware yet of their future on a medical level, they should be comforted by the idea that their country is doing everything possible to respect their rights.

 We, as already disabled people, must check with our government and find out what the value of our life and as people are to them.
 Are we only as important as the money we put into their bank account or are we as important as healthy people, as valuable as them and do we not hurt enough already without being treated unequally by the people who should protect us?